kemitchell/funding-schema.json/README.md

-JSON schema for open software project sustainability resources
+JSON schema for open software project funding resources

-This package exports a JSON schema for sustainability objects.
+This package exports a JSON schema for funding objects.

 The `definitions` property of the schema contains all sub-schemas that you might like to load individually: